-IMPORTANT NOTE : The non sidereal tracking option (i.e., following a target with non-sidereal rates, but without guiding on stars) is ready, but the telescope shows drifts on exposures of 2-3min or longer.
+IMPORTANT NOTE 1 : Non-sidereal guiding option with QSO WIRCam is not available (and it looks impossible to implement for now).
+We have however implemented non sidereal tracking (i.e., following a target with non-sidereal rates, but without guiding on stars).
 If you have questions or concerns related to this option for your 2010A proposal, please do not hesitate to contact the QSO Team (qsoteam -=at=- cfht.hawaii.edu).